-Here’s what size you should aim to get for each suitcase-type:
+Here’s what size you should aim to get for each suitcase type:

 - Checked suitcases with suiter compartments: Under 62 linear inches (width + length + height).

 - Carry-on suitcases with suiter compartments, wheeled garment bags, foldable garment bags, and suiter duffles: Under 22 x 14 x 9 inches with wheels and handles included.
-A half-inch or an inch over the limit isn’t something to get too worried about, because most of the times the airline crewmembers will let you pass anyway.
+A half-inch or an inch over the limit isn’t something to get too worried about, because most of the time the airline crewmembers will let you pass anyway.
 Especially for suiter duffles and folding garment bags, because they’re made from soft materials, and can be squeezed together when you need to pass the “box test” in the airports.